ninjin-nerguidavaa/aws-bedrock-ai-data-quality/manual_steps.md

 ## Troubleshooting

-### Common Issues and Solutions
+### Common Issues

+1. **Titan Agent Connection Issues**:
+   - Verify the agent ID and alias ID are correct
+   - Check that the agent is in the `PREPARED` or `UPDATING` state
+   - Ensure the Lambda's IAM role has `bedrock:InvokeAgent` permission

-1. **Lambda Permissions**:
+2. **Lambda Timeout**:
+   - Increase the timeout in Lambda configuration (up to 15 minutes)
+   - For large datasets, consider processing in smaller batches
+   - Enable active tracing in Lambda for better visibility

+3. **Permission Issues**:
-   - Verify the execution role has all necessary permissions
+   - Verify IAM roles have the correct Bedrock permissions
-   - Check CloudWatch Logs for errors
+   - Check for resource-based policies on the Bedrock agent

-2. **S3 Permissions**:
-   - Ensure the bucket policy allows the Lambda role to read/write
+   - Ensure the agent's service role has access to required resources

+4. **Agent Response Issues**:
-   - Check for any S3 bucket encryption issues
+   - Check the agent's CloudWatch logs for errors

-3. **Glue/Athena**:
-   - Verify the Glue table schema matches your CSV
+   - Verify the input format matches the API schema
-   - Check Athena query results for data quality issues
+   - Test the agent directly in the Bedrock console to isolate issues
 4. **Bedrock Access**:
    - Ensure the region supports Bedrock
    - Verify the model ID is correct and accessible